 “The basic oneness of the universe is not only the central characteristic of the mystical experience but is also one of the most important revelations of modern physics.
 It becomes apparent at the atomic level and manifests itself more as one penetrates deeper into the matter, down into the realm of subatomic particles…As we study the various models of subatomic physics we shall see that, they express again and again, in different ways, the same insight – that the constituents of matter and the basic phenomena involving them are all interconnected, interrelated and interdependent; that they cannot be understood as isolated parts of the whole.”

 Liz Greene also discusses Jung and the realization that the outer life and the inner one are not separate, and a man’s life is characteristic of himself.
-We have a narration through the signs, planets and houses, learning how to construct a birth chart.
+We then have a narration through the signs, planets, and houses, learning how to construct a birth chart.
 It is probably most helpful for those who prefer to learn by example.
-The description of the twelve zodiac signs is spoken posh and poetically.
-Greene describes Pisces as an individual that can sense the ineffable and that which lies beyond the normal banalities of life and the weariness of committing to one absolute truth and one philosophy and reality.
+The descriptions of the twelve zodiac signs are explained in a posh and poetic way.
+Greene describes Pisces “as an individual that can sense the ineffable and that which lies beyond the normal banalities of life and the weariness of committing to one absolute truth and one philosophy and reality.”
 And that Pisces also has a deep compassion for the bewilderment of the human condition.